cormullion/Karnak.jl/docs/src/examples.md

 ## Neighbors

-The best connected station is also one of the oldest:
+The best connected station is also one of the oldest, dating back to 1863:

 ```@example tubesection
 find(argmax(degree(g, 1:nv(g))))
 ```

+Its neighbors are:

 ```@example tubesection
 find.(neighbors(g, find("Baker Street")))